COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </figure>
 <br>

-Similarly to the previous period, we can see in **Figure 8(A)** that the final degree of mobility is greater in the local authorities with low population density and we see that there is no clear relationship between the annual population income and the final degree of mobility.
+<td align='justify'>Similarly to the previous period, we can see in **Figure 8(A)** that the final degree of mobility is greater in the local authorities with low population density and we see that there is no clear relationship between the annual population income and the final degree of mobility.
 Moreover, as shown in **Figure 6}(B)**, **Figure 8(B)** indicates that both the income and population density are associated the slope of the line.
-It worth mentioning that, compared to the previous period, the values of slope and final mobility are smaller.
+It worth mentioning that, compared to the previous period, the values of slope and final mobility are smaller.</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p2.png"  width="600"/>
 <figcaption align="center"> <strong>Figure 8</strong> <div style="text-align: justify"><i>The results depicted in this figure were similar to the ones in Figure 6 where the final degree of mobility is more related to the population density of the local authorities and both the density and the annual income of the household influence the slope of the curve.</i>
 </div></figcaption>
 </figure>
 <br>

 ### Third Period: from 05 to 17 of April 2020

-The penultimate period of our analyses supports the claim that different regions and income levels are affected by lockdown measures differently.
+<td align='justify'>The penultimate period of our analyses supports the claim that different regions and income levels are affected by lockdown measures differently.
 For the regions with high and low density, we do not see much of a difference and most of them have maintained their mobility levels (slope is around 0).
 However, for income, we observe that the low-income areas appear to slowly be increasing their mobility levels.
 When looking at **Figure 9(B)** it is clear that low-income regions tend to be above the slope 0 while high income tends to be below.
 This supports the idea that although not implemented in the UK, vertical isolation appears to be in fact in place.
-Low-income regions never stayed in isolation at the same levels seen by high-income areas, and more recently they have slowly increased their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).
+Low-income regions never stayed in isolation at the same levels seen by high-income areas, and more recently they have slowly increased their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/slope_radius_p3.png" width="600"/>
-<figcaption align="center"> <b>Figure 9</b> <div style="text-align: justify"><i>Here we start to see the appearance of local authorities which have a positive slope of their line indicating an increase in the mobility degree in this period.
-Notice that this behaviour was observed in the income and population density groups.</i>
+<figcaption align="center"> <strong>Figure 9</strong> <div style="text-align: justify"><em>Here we start to see the appearance of local authorities which have a positive slope of their line indicating an increase in the mobility degree in this period.
+Notice that this behaviour was observed in the income and population density groups.</em>
 </div></figcaption>
 </figure>
 <br>

-Furthermore, **Figure 10(A)** reviews that at the end of the second period the local authorities with low population density present the largest degree of mobility. **Figure 10(B)**  shows that there were areas with a small increase or decrease in the mobility degree in local authorities with low and high income/density.
+<td align='justify'>Furthermore, **Figure 10(A)** reviews that at the end of the second period the local authorities with low population density present the largest degree of mobility. **Figure  10(B)** shows that there were areas with a small increase or decrease in the mobility degree in local authorities with low and high income/density.</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p3.png"  width="600"/>
-<figcaption align="center"> <b>Figure 10</b> <div style="text-align: justify"><i>The colour patterns in this figure are also different from the one depicted in Figure 6 and Figure 8.
-We can no longer see a clear relationship between income/density and the results in terms of slope and final degree of mobility.</i>
+<figcaption align="center"> <strong>Figure 10</strong> <div style="text-align: justify"><em>The colour patterns in this figure are also different from the one depicted in **Figure 6** and **Figure 8**.
+We can no longer see a clear relationship between income/density and the results in terms of slope and final degree of mobility.</em>
 </div></figcaption>
 </figure>
 <br>